School Bus Driver

 We generally deep clean the buses at least once per year.
 By that I mean get in every nook and cranny, dig out trash between the seat and walls, scrape gum off the bottom of the seats.
 Wash the ceiling.
 In the mean time, we do sweep our buses at minimum once a week.
 During cold and flu season we spray the seats down with disinfectant spray or wipe them down with lysol wipes and spray or clean the windows.

-Asked by Gentlemen over 5 years ago
+Asked by Brett almost 6 years ago

-Asked by Kay almost 6 years ago
+Asked by Jimmy Dean Shine On almost 6 years ago